-Wine tasting in Croatia
+Wine tasting in Split, Croatia

 Would you like to have a wine tasting in Croatia?
 When traveling to a new country, no matter what your preference are when it comes to the way you wish to spend your vacation, there is one thing that almost all tourists have in common: they want to try something local.
 Croatian cuisine is very versatile depending on the region you visit but it is its wine offer that truly surpasses all expectations.
 As you have probably noticed the country has a very interesting shape and spreads over the coast, mountains and vast plains, thus encompassing all five possible wine regions defined according to the temperature and solar hours.
 The main division is on continental and coastal wine growing region.
 Continental regions are further divided into the northwestern region (Zagorje, Medjimurje, Moslavina etc., also a great region for the wine tasting in Croatia) and northeastern region (Slavonia and Transdanubia).
 Coastal winegrowing region is divided into Istria in the north, north Dalmatia, Dalmatian hinterland (Zagora), Central and South Dalmatia.

 Indigenous grape varieties of Croatia